benjaminwillett/flask/index.md

 Lastly, we need to create a new app in Heroku.
 Please see [Heroku page](https://benjaminwillett.github.io/heroku/) for details.

+Now we know the basics of getting a Flask app up and running you can try building an API.

 - [Create a Flask API](api.md)